DefangLabs/defang/samples/nodejs/svelte/README.md

 ## Development

 For development, we use a local container.
 This can be seen in the compose.yml file and the server.js file where we create a pool of connections.
-To run the sample locally after pulling the respository, you can choose to do 1 of following options: run docker compose up --build or run without using Docker by doing the following:
+To run the sample locally after clonging the respository, you can run on docker by doing _docker compose up --build_ or run without using Docker by doing the following:

 1. run npm install to install the nodejs dependencies
 2. create an .env file on the svelte directory specifying the appropriate environment variables.
-3. Create the necessary todoApp database on mySQL.
-4. run npm start
+3. run npm start

 ### Editing the database/permissions etc.